-The Company has investments in its overseas subsidiaries of Rs 25.7m at June 30, 2023 (2022: Rs 35.8m).
-The impairment losses recorded during the year amounted to Rs 3.3m (2022: Rs 13.4m).
+The Company has investment in one overseas subsidiary of Rs 22.4m at June 30, 2024 (2023: Rs 25.7m).
+The impairment losses recorded during the year amounted to Rs 1.3m (2023: Rs 3.3m).
 These subsidiaries have been making losses over the past years and are not operating at full capacity.
-The Company also recorded impairment losses of Rs 3.3m (2022: nil).

 In determining the recoverable amount of investment in subsidiaries, management considered the estimated recoverable amounts of the main underlying asset that each subsidiary owns, that is, property.
 The valuation of these properties by the management was done under the guidance of in-country experts.
 The level of the fair value hierarchy within which the fair value measurement is categorised is level 3.
 The main assumptions are area of property, estimated price and discount factors.
-Management applied discount rates between 30-55% where appropriate to the values of the property.
+Management applied discount rates 30-55% where appropriate to the values of the property.